 The second stage of EDMOD projects enrollment in public elementary and secondary schools by grade group and by organizational level.
-Public enrollments by age were based on enrollment rate projections for nursery and kindergarten, grade 1, elementary ungraded and special, and secondary ungraded and special.
+Public enrollments by age were based on enrollment rate projections for grade classifications of nursery and kindergarten, grade 1, elementary ungraded and special, and secondary ungraded and special.
 Grade progression rate projections were used for grades 2 through 12.
-Table A-6 shows the public school enrollment rates, and table A-7 shows the public school grade progression rates for 2004 and projections for 2005 through 2016.
+Table A-6 shows the public school enrollment rates, and table A-7 shows the public school grade progression rates for 2005 and projections for 2006 through 2017.
 The projected rates in tables A-6 and A-7 were used to compute the projections of enrollments in elementary and secondary schools, by grade, shown in table 3.